cashapp/cmmc/README.md

 # ConfigMap Merging Controller (cmmc)

-`cmmc` is a k8s operator that operates in cluster and allows for the merging of ConfigMap resources based on specific labelling rules and data validation.
+`cmmc` is a k8s operator that allows for the merging of ConfigMap resources with data validation.

 ## Why?

-The impetus for building this is to have a GitOps friendly solution to manage the [`cm kube-system/aws-auth`][1].
+The impetus for building this is to have a GitOps friendly solution to manage `kube-system/aws-auth`, a ConfigMap that binds AWS roles to K8S Roles in EKS ([link][1]).

-Other solutions involve either manual edits, which don't have cleanup, or fully custom resources to manage Auth/Roles itself.

-Our approach was to have a more generalized watching & merging of configMaps into a specific target.
+Instead of solving the problem directly, our approach was to ask the question:
+If another tool existed that would make this problem trivial to solve that wasn't specific to _this specific use-case_, what would it be?

 ## Features

-- Watch specific keys of ConfigMaps and merge their results
+- Watch specific keys of ConfigMaps and merge their results into a target.
-- JSON Schema Validation for the target ConfigMap
+- JSON Schema Validation for the target ConfigMap (possibly add other validation in the future).
 - Fully Configurable source/target selectors mix and match
 - Changes to resources are non-destructive and recoverable
 - Permissions gated by namespace selectors (if desired)
+- Metrics exposed for how many resources are being watched/updated, and their states.

 ## How